lukasz-madon/json-job/README.md

 https://jsonjob.herokuapp.com/api/jobs
 Server responses with sample jobs

-You may want to fork the repository first and change job.json there.
+Alternatively, you can fork the repository first, change job.json there, and then deploy.

 ### Validation